Whether you're bringing your whole crew or just eloping as a party of two, here's everything you need to know on how to have a NYC City Hall wedding.

 1. Get a NYC Marriage License

-Pre-Covid, you could either do online or in person at one of the New York Marriage Bureau offices.
-Here’s the full step-by-step instructions on the procedure.
+If you are going to an in-person appointment, here’s the full step-by-step instructions on the procedure.
 In short, it costs $35 (credit card or money order), you both need some form of valid photo ID (like a passport or driver’s license), and you must obtain the license at least 24 hours before getting married.
 Licenses are valid for 60 days.
 If you are not a U.S. citizen, you should confirm that NYC wedding licenses are valid in your country — a quick call to your consulate should clear this up.

 When your number is called, you will be directed to a numbered podium.
-You, your fiance(e), and your witness will all need to go (but your other guests are fine to continue waiting on the couches).
+You, your fiance(e), and your witness will all need to go.
 You then will need to hand over your marriage license and government-issued photo IDs (e.g. driver’s license, passport).
 Your witness will also need to show their ID.
 Then both of you and your witness will need to complete the marriage license in front of the clerk.

 4. Wait to be called for your marriage ceremony